hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     service-policy inside-policy global
     ```

+  - a zone must be configured before interfaces can be assigned to the zone
+  - an interface can be assigned to <span style="color: #bb6600;">only one security zone</span>
+  - allowing all traffic by default but <span style="color: #bb6600;">drop traffic from a different zone</span> by default
   - functional difference between a Cisco ASA and a Cisco IOS router with Zone-based policy firewall: ASA <span style="color: #bb6600;">denies all traffic by default</span> whereas the IOS router with Zone-Based Policy Firewall starts out by <span style="color: #bb6600;">allowing all traffic</span>, even on untrusted interfaces